rocky-linux/documentation/docs/guides/cms/wordpress-on-lamp.md

 ## Install MariaDB

 WordPress stores dynamic content in a MySQL database.
-MariaDB is an open-source fork of MySQL.
+MariaDB is an open source fork of MySQL.
 Install it:

 ```bash
     sudo dnf install mariadb-server -y